Your basket is empty.

 7-14 working days unless otherwise stated on the product page.
 Selected, plants, bulbs and potatoes are delivered at the appropriate time for planting which will be stated on the product page or in your order confirmation.

-More information can be found on our Delivery page.
+More information can be found on our pre order page.

 If you are not satisfied with any purchase from Lead the Good Life, you may return goods within 30 days of receipt for a full refund.